No products in the cart.

 As a litigator, Jim has practiced extensively in federal and state court at both trial and appellate levels.
 He has litigated and tried numerous cases involving serious wrongful death and civil rights allegations, including a taking action claiming in excess of 100 million dollars in damages.
 Jim has also handled numerous state and federal appeals, including a case filed in the U.S. Supreme Court.

 After law school, Jim clerked for the Honorable James R. Jorgenson, Florida Third District Court of Appeals.
 Jim is a graduate of the University of Wisconsin, J.D., Cum Laude, 1980.

-FL General: This program is approved for 7.0 hours of general CLE credit in Florida, including 1.0 of technology credit, through March 28, 2019.
+FL General: This program is no longer approved for CLE in Florida.
+CLE expired on March 28, 2019.

 CA General: This program is approved for 6.0 hours of CLE credit in California.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.